HasanBALKANCI/Clarusway-AWS/aws/Hands-on/05_17_2022_ELB/README.md

     2. If we want to connect to EC2 only in a one way by using ALB, we should create two difrent seccurity groups one of them is for ALB (ie. ALBSecurityG 80/22 is open, Source anywhere 0.0.0.0/0), and the other is for Instances (ie. InstanceSecurityG, port 80/22 is open, Source ALBSecurityG)
     So we can't connect to instance directly.
 Because instance security groups resources is ALB's securitygroup now.

+    3. EC2/Target groups/ALBTargetGrp/Edit attributes
+        - At here we can see
+            * Deregistration delay
+            This is 300 default.
+It allows you to protect going on trafic in EC2 within 300 seconds before terminate/stop in order to don't cut connection of client.

+            *